Niannian1108/Transport-Booking-System---TOP2121-Object-Oriented-Programming-Project/README.md

 This is the repo to the project for TOP 2121 Object Oriented Programming Subject.
-The main branch should only be used after the code is completed.
-Please upload your parts into respective branches to prevent confusion.
-Current done parts: Login/register page.
-Please refer to the 'user login/register' branch.
+Title: Transport Booking System
+Please make sure java.policy is in the directory for this to work.
+After compiling, use this command: appletviewer -J-Djava.security.policy=java.policy view.html